 Psychology & Influences

-Of course it depends on the version of Khaki, however generally it can be described as a warm neutral color.
-Warm colors invoke feelings of warmth, warm neutral colors combine to create a relaxing combination, mildly warm and encouraging impartiality, ideal for relaxing and winding down.
+Of course, it depends on the version of the color Khaki, but generally it can be described as a warm neutral color.
+Warm colors invoke feelings of warmth.
+Warm neutral colors combine to create a relaxing combination, mildly warm and encouraging impartiality, ideal for relaxing and winding down.